mrmids/fma-predictions/README.md

 ### Project Overview:

-This team has selected to analyze the "free music archive (FMA)" dataset from UCI's machine learning [data repository] (https://archive.ics.uci.edu/ml/datasets/FMA%3A+A+Dataset+For+Music+Analysis "UCI Website").
+This team has selected to analyze the "free music archive (FMA)" dataset from UCI's machine learning [data repository](https://archive.ics.uci.edu/ml/datasets/FMA%3A+A+Dataset+For+Music+Analysis "UCI Website").
 Machine learning code is done is Python using Google's Colab environment